Ahrefs vs Semrush — Which Should You Use?

 WebsiteAhrefsSemrush

-So in my tests, there was a clear win for Semrush — its backlink analysis tool won 9 out of the 10 contests.
+So in my tests, there was a fairly clear win for Semrush — its backlink analysis tool won 7 out of the 10 contests.

-Of course, it’s important to note that this was a small-scale test — so you shouldn’t read too much into the results.
+Of course, it’s important to note that my test was a small-scale one — so you shouldn’t read too much into the results.
 However Semrush did seem to have a consistent edge when it came to the number of referring domains surfaced, suggesting that its bigger database may indeed translate into ‘bigger’ data.

 In terms of the backlink analysis itself, both Ahrefs and Semrush give you LOTS of useful information about the backlinks that point to a domain, including breakdowns of: